JeStock/distance/README.md

 > Simple things should be simple.
 Complex things should be possible
 > -- _Alan Kay_

-Here is a problem to solve - validate (or better say _parse_) an input data, collect _all_ the occurred errors and return either the list of errors or successfully parsed data: `rowData -> parser -> ParseData XOR Error[]`.
+Here is a problem to solve - validate (or better say _parse_) an input data, collect _all_ the occurred errors and return either the list of errors or successfully parsed data: `rowData -> parser -> ParsedData XOR Error[]`.
 It happened so that almost all mainstream OO languages doesn't have a _simple_ and _reliable_ tool for that simple problem.

 In C# this issue typically solved by one of the following 3 approaches: